Pedestrian-Involved Accident Dashboard

 Initially, I displayed a general overview of the number of accidents, the severity of injuries, the number of individuals involved in accidents, and similar data.

-In the subsequent dashboard, I addressed some of the Key Factors in Pedestrian Accidents, demonstrating that accidents involving pedestrians are more likely to be caused by young drivers and contrary to popular belief, driver intoxication does not significantly increase accident rates.
 I also showed that while most accidents occur during the day due to a higher presence of pedestrians, the rate of pedestrian accidents at night on dark streets is disproportionately high considering the fewer pedestrians, which was one of the insights derived from this report.

 In the next dashboard, I conducted a Time-Based Analysis of Pedestrian Accidents, examining the number of accidents leading to pedestrian injuries or deaths by weekdays, hours of the day, and months of the year.